rclone/rclone/docs/content/sftp.md

  1 / Connect to example.com
    \ "example.com"
 host> example.com
-SSH username, leave blank for current username, $USER user> sftpuser
-SSH port, leave blank to use default (22) port>
+SSH username
+Enter a string value.
+Press Enter for the default ("$USER"). user> sftpuser
+SSH port number
+Enter a signed integer.
+Press Enter for the default (22). port>
 SSH password, leave blank to use ssh-agent.
 y) Yes type in my own password